Stephen-Gates/data-quality-pattern/data-quality-pattern.md

 This unique identifier MUST be a string and can be in one of two forms, either:

 1. an `id` from the official [Quality Profile Registry](https://raw.githubusercontent.com/Stephen-Gates/data-quality-pattern/master/registry/registry.json)
-2. a fully-qualified URL that points directly to a Table Schema that conforms with the [Quality Profile](#quality-profiles).
+2. a fully-qualified URL that points directly to a *"schema"* that conforms with the [Quality Profile](#quality-profiles).

 As part of the Frictionless Data Specifications project, we publish quality profiles e.g. the [Tabular Data Quality Profile][tdqp].
 Other quality profiles to support spatial and fiscal data are anticipated.